Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

-Hence, up to automorphisms of \( X \), there is only one foliation on \( X \) which is not invariant by an algebraic action of a one-dimensional Lie subgroup with non-isolated fixed points: the foliation associated with the affine Lie algebra. \end{proof}
+and the elements $x$ in $\mathfrak{sl}(3)$ satisfying $[x, y] = y$ are of the form \( . \) Hence, up to automorphisms of $X$, there is only one foliation on $X$ which is not invariant by an algebraic action of a one-dimensional Lie subgroup with non-isolated fixed points: the foliation associated with the $2$-dimensional affine Lie algebra. \end{proof}